C# Shuffle ArrayUse Random, List and KeyValuePair structs to effectively shuffle an array.

 Shuffle.
 We can shuffle an array, randomly reordering all elements, with results that are mathematically correct.
 Some solutions exist but do not give high-quality random results.

-Here we see an approach to shuffling a string array that is not the classic, optimized Fisher-Yates shuffle.
-But this approach is mathematically random.
+Here we see an approach to shuffling a string array that is not an optimized shuffle.
+But it is mathematically random.
 It will not cause strange biases in your code.

 C# program that uses random shuffle algorithm

 new List<KeyValuePair<int, string>>();

 // ...
 Add new random int each time.

 foreach (string s in arr)

 list.Add(new KeyValuePair<int, string>(_random.Next(), s));